AC-DBD plasma actuator characterisation and application in turbulent flows

 Alternate-current dielectric-barrier-discharge (AC-DBD) plasma actuators, as a main mechanism, impart wall-parallel momentum to the environment by ionization of air molecules.
 This characteristic turned out to be advantageous in flow-control, addressing skin-friction drag reduction, hence a decrease in emissions for aerodynamic vehicles.

 In turbulent flows both streamwise travelling waves of spanwise wall velocity (Quadrio et al., 2009, JFM) and spanwise wall oscillations (Quadrio & Ricco, 2004, JFM) have demonstrated to be capable of reducing drag by up to 40 %.
 The spanwise oscillating wall relies on a periodic fluid motion transverse to the mean-flow direction, generating a so-called Stokes-layer.
 In experiments, this was formerly achieved by mechanically displacing a wall, tested in the wind-tunnel facility of ISTM that is dedicated for accurate skin-friction measurements in airflow (Gatti et al., 2015, Exp.
 Fluids).
-In the current research project a plasma actuator concept was evaluated that is capable of exciting flow oscillation in the spanwise direction (see figure 1).
+In the past years, two plasma actuator concepts were evaluated which are capable of exciting flow oscillation in the spanwise direction (see figure 1).

 Figure 1: (Left) Plasma actuator array in operation and (right) velocity fields in a cross-plane for two opposing phase angles of the oscillation.